-This way the flash cards do not get spilled and they always have the right equation with the right card.
-Memorization is so much easier this way.
+Also, using a video is great because, this way the flash cards do not get spilled and they always have the right equation with the right card.
+Kids memorize so much easier with videos.

 Once your students understand addition, subtraction is often a natural and will not need near so much drilling.
-Old Math textbooks actually taught the concepts together.
-As soon as the books taught the ones addition table the next lesson was the ones subtraction table.
+Old Math textbooks actually taught addition and subtraction concepts together.
+As soon as the books taught the ones addition table, the next lesson was the ones subtraction table.

 Once you learn to add a number you can learn to subtract it easily if you see that there is an inverse relation.
 This was a giant surprise to me the first time I was teaching subtraction to little ones who were new to it.
 It became exciting!

 Once our students realize that it is an inverse relationship and that they are already familiar with the numbers, they are thrilled at how much less effort it takes to learn subtraction compared to addition.
 I am too.
-I marvel and am quick to show this fact because they usually take heart that this is going to be much easier to learn.
+I marvel and now I am quick to show this fact, because they usually take heart that this is going to be much easier to learn.